Why We Love It

 Major employers of barley roasters include agricultural or food processing companies that process barley or malt and supply a specialty of roasted grains.
 Brewing supplies warehouses also hire barley roasters to create an extensive range of premium products and ingredients that contribute to the production of beer and wine.
 Very rarely do barley roasters have independent businesses as this function is integrated into larger operations as a line worker or manager role.
 Take a look at companies like Great Western Malting, Malteurop, Anheuser-Busch and Cargill for potential job opportunities.

-Can I Become a Barley Roaster?
+How To Become a Barley Roaster

 Barley Roaster Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.